Sponsored links:

 Parking in Positano

-So if you want to take a chance and come to Positano by car, you can try to park in the Di Gennaro parking lot (1; GPS: 40.6302356, 14.4856252), which has a pretty good location - it's located on a street that goes straight to the sea.
+If you choose to take the chance and arrive by car, there are a few options to consider.
+You could try to park in the Di Gennaro parking lot (1; GPS: 40.6302356, 14.4856252), which has a pretty good location on a street that goes straight to the sea.
 A little further there is the Mandara parking lot (2; GPS: 40.6310850, 14.4843841).
-The third parking lot is Carpineto (3; GPS: 40.6285189, 14.4806113), quite distant, because it is located on the western outskirts of the town (the road to the center takes about 30 minutes).
+The third parking lot is Carpineto (3; GPS: 40.6285189, 14.4806113), which is a bit more distant, located on the western outskirts of the town (the walk to the center takes about 30 minutes).

 Sightseeing in Positano